PowerShell/EditorSyntax/CONTRIBUTING.md

 Fixing issues also does not require a lot of administrative work.
 The basic steps are:

 1. Leave a comment to tell us that you are working on it
 1. Fork our repository, and base your changes off of the **master** branch.
 Please create a new branch from **master** which contains your changes.
-How you call it?
+What you call it?
 We don't care.
 1. Fix the issue!
 No biggie...
 1. Include a [test spec](spec/testfiles) to prevent regressions in the future.
 1. Make sure you have pushed your commits to your new branch and then create a pull request back to the EditorSyntax **master** branch